 These books are not what you start with in your career as a programmer.
 Our education system make the mistake of teaching the very complex theories right from the beginning which make no sense.
 For example, if anyone told me using singletons is bad when I was just getting started, I would just accept it as the thing you should never use in an application without really understanding the why.
 If I was to see a singleton in someone else's code it would probably be a red flag.
 But after using the pattern for a few years and seen different alternatives, I can much better weight the pro and cons of a singleton.
 And also have a constructive argument about it.

-Reading a book ust to get quick information that you can paste in your code is only going to help you in the short term.
-If you want to advance in your career or just increase your knowledge, don't bombard your mind with every different programming language you can learn.
+Reading a book just to get quick information that you can paste in your code is only going to help you in the short term.
+If you want to advance in your career or just increase your knowledge, don't bombard your mind with as many programming language you can learn.
 Instead, read a book that will teach you new programming paradigms.
 You will be better off in the long run.

 Here is where you can get started: